karlssberg/Motiv/README.md

 #### What can I use the metadata for?
 It's primary purpose is to provide human readable strings that explain exactly why a particular logical expression resolved to a either `true` or `false` .
 This can be useful in a number of scenarios, such as:
-* __User feedback__ - If your application needs to provide feedback to the user about why a certain operation succeeded or failed, tti-language explanations.
-For example, you could associate each logical expression with an object that contains explanations in multiple languages.
+* __User feedback__ - You require your application to provide detailed and accurate feedback to the user about why a certain decisions were  made.
-* __Debugging__ - When you're debugging your code he metadata can be used to generate these messages.
-This can be particularly useful in validation scenarios.
+* __Debugging__ - Quickly understand why a certain condition was met, or not.
+This can be especially useful in complex logical expressions where it might not be immediately clear which part of the expression was responsible for the final result.
 * __Multi-language Support__ - The metadata doesn't have to be a string.
+It can be any type, which means you could use it to support multi-lingual explanations.
+* Rules Engine - The metadata can be used to conditionally select stateful objects, which can be used to implement a rules engine.
+This can be useful in scenarios where you need to apply different rules to different objects based on their state.
-It can be any type, which means you could use it to support muland trying to understand why a certain condition was met or not met, the metadata can provide a clear, human-readable explanation.
-This can be especially useful in complex logical expressions where it might not be immediately clear which part of the expression was responsible for the final result.
+* Validation - The metadata can be used to provide human-readable explanations of why a certain validation rule was not met.
+This can be useful in scenarios where you need to provide feedback to the user about why a certain input was not valid.

 ### Usage